ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.Rmd

 subtitle: 'Part 2 of the GLM and causal inference series.'
 author: A. Solomon Kurz
 date: '2023-02-06'
-excerpt: "In this post, we learn how the potential outcomes framework can help us connect our regression models to estimands from the contemporary causal inference literature.
+excerpt: "In this second post, we learn how the potential outcomes framework can help us connect our regression models to estimands from the contemporary causal inference literature.
 We start with simple OLS-based models.
 In future posts, we'll expand to other models from the GLM."
 tags:
   - ANCOVA
   - ANOVA